berehovskyi/apex-stream/docs/Iterables/Stream.md

 ### `static concat(IIntIterable iterable1, IIntIterable iterable2)`

-Returns eagerly concatenated `IntStream` whose elements are all the elements of the first `IIntIterable` followed by all the elements of the second `IIntIterable`.
+Returns lazily concatenated `IntStream` whose elements are all the elements of the first `IIntIterable` followed by all the elements of the second `IIntIterable`.

 #### Parameters
 |Param|Description|